 Controlling the Snail Population

-If you’ve already got snails they aren’t going to go quietly.
+If you’ve already got snails, they aren’t going to go quietly.
 You’re going to have to get your hands dirty.
 It is a constant effort to physically remove the snails as best you can.
 You can set snail traps to encourage them to congregate in one spot.
 There are over-the-counter traps available, or you can build one yourself.

-While you’re plucking the little invaders out you can begin to address the things that caused your snail problem to begin with.
+While you’re plucking the little invaders out, you can begin to address the things that caused your snail problem to begin with.
 Like most issues in the aquarium, it basically comes down to poor management practices.

 Snail populations explode because of an abundance of food.
-In some cases they eat the same things your fish eat.
+In some cases, they eat the same things your fish eat.
 If you are overfeeding your fish, snails will reproduce more quickly, and once this begins there is a sort of cascade effect.

 Smart Aquarium Management Practices